 Sally-Ann Hart MP

-Instead, having survived allegations of antisemitism and islamophobia, she has chosen to portray herself as a bastion of the Rule of Law by "cracking down" on people smugglers (who are criminals) but meanwhile stoking anxiety about asylum seekers who are quite legitimately here to seek safety in the UK.
+Instead, having survived allegations of antisemitism and islamophobia, and despite her new-found Green credentials, she has chosen to pose as a bastion of the Rule of Law by "cracking down" on people smugglers (who are criminals) but meanwhile stoking anxiety about asylum seekers who are quite legitimately here to seek safety in the UK.

-This is in contrast to Huw Merriman, Conservative MP for the next-door constituency of Bexhill and Battle, who has visited a Syrian refugee camp in Jordan and declared:
+In contrast Huw Merriman, Conservative MP for the next-door constituency of Bexhill and Battle, who has visited a Syrian refugee camp in Jordan and declared: